Heathcorp/rpn-esolang/README.md

 - \> : more than
 - <= : less than or equal
 - \>= : more than or equal
+- [offset] : copy the element at the stack offset

 It is currently undefined what happens when trying to use mathematical operations on strings, details on this will be worked on and refined as I develop this further.